dat-ecosystem-archive/docs/docs/tutorial.md

 First, you need to purchase a server on your own.
 We recommend using [Digital Ocean](https://digitalocean.com), or setting up a [data silo in your house](https://github.com/datproject/datasilo).

 Once you have a server available, head over to the [Running Dats on a Server section to automatically re-host your dat](/server).

+You may also use [this free serive](https://hashbase.io/) to keep your data alive.